May 5, 2026

 We, therefore, face a big task of identifying the areas in which social and political innovations are needed.
 We face a big task in developing the institutions for the new tasks, institutions adequate to the new needs and to the new capacities which technological change is casting up.
 And, finally, we face the biggest task of them all—the task of ensuring that the new institutions embody the values we believe in, aspire to the purposes we consider right, and serve human freedom, human dignity, and human ends (The Drucker Lectures: Essential Lessons on Management, Society and Economy, Peter F. Drucker, Rick Wartzman, pg 43)

 As in rocket league when you’re experiencing cognitive dissonance between what you think is happening, what is happening, and what you want to happen, so too in SWE should we be asking ourselves what do we want to do.
 How do we want this technology to be used?
 We could just say no. I don't have any transformative theory in addressing this ageless issue with productive labor in knowledge work.
 I think we’re not gonna be able to stop a state with a few million dollars to throw at any issue.
 But we can start thinking about things.
-We can at least level the playing field with open source ethos such that corporations have to at least pretend to put resources into something uncompetitive.
+We can at least level the playing field using an open source ethos such that corporations have to at least pretend to put resources into something uncompetitive.
 In a 2022 article on open source software, Shai Almog said

 Major corporations use open source as a weapon to fight each other, we seem to benefit in the short term.
 But as they win the corporate mindset takes over and they double down on control.
 The solutions I suggest are: Use GPL - it’s here to protect community rights.
 No wonder corporations don’t like it.
 Don’t be an OSS puritan - small companies need to make money.
 They will offer SaaS, closed source extensions, etc. That’s OK.
 Big corporations aren’t benevolent - the advocacy I see around OSS projects from FAANG (MAANG) companies is problematic.
 They don’t support OSS.
 They use and leverage it.
 Don’t get me wrong, I’m grateful for their code and it’s wonderful they release it.
 But we need to be cautious, they have fiduciary requirements that might collide with doing the “right thing” by OSS standards.
 I don’t know if the next thing I’ll do will be OSS.
 I don’t know if I’ll pick GPL since, as I said, people have an issue with it.
 But I do know this: if you’re an open source advocate.
 Tune down the rhetoric.
 It isn’t helpful.

-But how does one get better at programming when the game is so much more than the program?
-It’s probably accepting you don’t know much and continuously learning about how the game is played.
-If you’re like me that may mean projects, articles, and failing to get past chapter one of The Art of Computer Programming by Donald Knuth.
-It definitely won’t mean freaking out about whatever new technology or tool comes out that threatens my identity nor sucking life milk from the tit of Elon Musk and Dario Amodei while putting our savings in ETH and NVIDIA stocks.
 I would rather be an urban farmer.
 That does not mean black farmer, it just means city farmer.
 For you assholes.
 I mean I'd still be a black, city farmer.
 But I'm getting off track.
-Technology isn't just shaped by markets.
-It can be shaped by democratic participation (explored in the youtube video on exploring technology and philosophy).
-The question isn't whether to have AI or not.
+Technology is not the result of "market forces".
+It is shaped by democratic participation (explored in the youtube video on exploring technology and philosophy).
+The question we have for our time isn't whether to have AI or not.
 The question Feenberg and Boggs move me to investigate is who has a seat at the table when technical decisions get made?
 At the highest levels: capital.
 Not workers.
 Not users.
 Not communities.
 Rich people are not your daddy.
 And if they are your daddy tell em slide me like 35K for the culture.
-We have already faced the "question of automation: whether to be for the technological revolutions of automation despite all the people who will be displaced, or to be opposed to this advance, sticking with the old workers who are resisting the new machinery, as workers have done traditionally since the invention of the spinning jenny.
-(Pages From a Black Radical's Notebook_, Bogg's, James, pg.
-104)"

 I think the solution to any issue around some emergent technology will most definitely include the issues that existed prior to said issue.
 There has always been an issue hiring.
 There has always been an issue reviewing PRs in small teams.
 Businesses have always cut IT departments for profit margins.
 Matchmaking in Rocket League has been problematic since they removed the option to choose solo or team queues.
 Rocket League is a small community of vocal nerds who will complain about the game if it gets too bad.